xc-jp/purescript-protobuf/README.md

 We do not support [`oneof`](https://developers.google.com/protocol-buffers/docs/proto3?hl=en#oneof).
-The fields in a `oneof` will all be added to the message.
+The fields in a `oneof` will all be added to the message record product type.

 We do not support [maps](https://developers.google.com/protocol-buffers/docs/proto3?hl=en#maps).